Gold after Randomized Sand: Model-X Split Knockoffs for Controlled Transformation Selection: Methodology

-This procedure clearly lets $\rXAt_r$ independent from $\rA$, which should help improve the selection power as demonstrated in the Gaussian case.
-Simulation experiments validate the selection power improvement compared with the sequential construction in Section \ref{sec: pairwise simulations}.
-Moreover, the bootstrap+ construction only requires $\Prob(\rA = e_i|\rA \neq 0_m)$, which can be directly computed from the \textbf{known} empirical distribution $P_{\mX}$ of the random vector $\rX$.
-This helps lower the computational cost, while avoiding the theoretical FDR inflation issues introduced from the estimation error on the distribution of $\rX$ at the same time.
+This procedure clearly lets $\rXAt_r$ independent from $\rA$, which could help improve the selection power as demonstrated in the Normal distribution case.
+Simulation experiments in Section \ref{sec: pairwise simulations} validate the selection power improvement with less computational cost compared with the sequential construction.
+Moreover, the bootstrap+ construction only requires evaluation of $\Prob(\rA = e_i|\rA \neq 0_m)$, which can be directly computed from the \textbf{known} empirical distribution $P_{\mX}$ of the random vector $\rX$.
+This leads to exact FDR control to be discussed later in Section \ref{sec.fdrcontrol}.